diegotty/obsidian_notes/year 3, semester 1/cybersecurity/08 - denial of service attacks.md

 2. these half-finished connections rapidly exhaust the server’s connection pool (the finite number of concurrent connections a server can maintain) existing intrusion detection/prevention solutions that rely on signatures to detect attacks will generally not recognize slowirs, as the attack does not contain malicious code or high volume traffic.
 *R.U.D.Y* (*r-u-dead-yet*) is a similar tool that executes a *low-and-slow* attack specifically targeting POST requests
+## reflection attacks
+reflection attacks use a legitimate third-party server (*the reflector*) to redirect traffic toward the victim. this hides the true source of the attack.
+1. the attacker sends a request to a public service (e.g. DNS server), spoofing the source IP address of the request, *replacing it with the victim’s IP adress*.
+2. the reflector receives the request and sends the standard response directly back to the victim. by doing so, the attack traffic appears to be coming from the reflector, not the actual attacker.
+## amplification attacks
+amplification attacks aim to exploit network protocols that turn *small requests* into *large responses*, thus maximizing the volume of traffic sent to the victim. with a small number of machin
+- for instance, 60-byte DNS requests might generate 4000-byte responses